ganeshjawahar/nlp-papernotes/notes/word-level_semantics/dissect_contextual_word_embeddings_archi_representation.md

   - Results
     - LSTM perform the best for all tasks.
     - Transformer, CNN, LSTM are competitive => Regardless of the architecture choice, they learn good quality CWR.
-    - They all outperform GloVe
+    - They all outperform GloVe.
 - Intrinsic properties of contextual vectors
   - Contextual Similarity
     - Intra-sentence similarity